Growing Agricultural Service Providers’ Program Outcomes with Producer Co-Educators

 5. To expand agricultural educators' program evaluation skills to create instruments to gather valuable feedback from producers to improve future programs and document behavior change.

-9. To articulate a professional development process and create transferable resources that can be used by others working with agricultural educators to further promote the implementation of effective sustainable farming and ranching practices.
+9. To articulate a professional development process and create transferable resources that can be used by others working with agricultural educators to promote further the implementation of effective sustainable farming and ranching practices.

 Timeline: